Bridging the Gap between Empirical Welfare Maximization and Conditional Average Treatment Effect Estimation in Policy Learning: Recap of EWM and plug-in approaches

 \subsection{EWM Policy}

 Given an estimator $\widehat W(\pi)$ of $W(\pi)$, we train a policy as

 A basic estimator of the welfare $W(\pi)$ is the IPW estimator, defined as

-When $e(\cdot)$ is unknown, we use an estimate $\widehat e(\cdot)$.
+When $e(\cdot)$ is unknown, we use an estimate of $\widehat{e}(\cdot)$ instead of its true value.
 To remove estimation bias at a fast rate, we can employ the augmented IPW (AIPW), also called the doubly robust (DR), welfare estimator, defined as

-where $\widehat{m}_d$ ($d\in \{1, 0\}$) is an estimator of the conditional expected outcome $m_d$.
+where $\widehat{e}(x)$ is an estimator of the propensity score $e(x)$, and $\widehat{m}_d(x)$ ($d\in \{1, 0\}$) is an estimator of the conditional expected outcome $m_d(x)$ \citep{Athey2021policylearning}.
 If the estimators of the nuisance parameters satisfy the Donsker condition or are constructed via sample splitting \citep{Klaassen1987consistentestimation}, also called cross-fitting \citep{Chernozhukov2018doubledebiased}, and meet mild convergence rate conditions, then the bias from estimation error vanishes at a faster rate than $1/\sqrt{n}$.
 We can estimate the bias-correction weight by using Riesz regression or density-ratio estimation, as proposed in \citet{Chernozhukov2024automaticdebiased,Chernozhukov2022debiasedmachine,Kato2025directbias,Kato2025directdebiased}.